 “has no peculiar thought, practice, creed or confession of its own.
 It has only the Catholic Faith of the ancient Catholic Church, as preserved in the Catholic Creeds and maintained in the Catholic and Apostolic constitution of Christ’s Church from the beginning.”

 In addition, I value the classical Anglican tradition of theological discourse – often described as the “three-legged stool” of Scripture, Tradition (or Antiquity), and (sanctified) Reason.
-All are necessary to ensure orthodoxy; an unbalanced appeal to any tends to almost inevitably result in heresy, and frequently schism as well.
+While God’s self-revelation as contained in Scripture is paramount, of course, all are necessary to ensure orthodoxy; an unbalanced appeal to any tends to almost inevitably result in heresy, and frequently schism as well.

-I am also a cultural and aesthetic Anglican, deeply valuing the nearly two thousand year old history, heritage, and traditions of the Ecclesia Anglicana (“English Church,” including within its own heritage the Celtic Christian tradition as well) which, considered thus broadly, is the spiritual heritage of at least two-thirds of my ancestry: English, Scots, and a touch of Irish, the remainder being mostly German with a splash of Swedish and French Hugenot.
+I am also culturally and aesthetically Anglican, deeply valuing the nearly two thousand year old history, heritage, and traditions of the Ecclesia Anglicana (“English Church,” including within its own heritage the Celtic Christian tradition as well) which, considered thus broadly, is the spiritual heritage of at least two-thirds of my ancestry: English, Scots, and a touch of Irish, the remainder being mostly German with a splash of Swedish and French Hugenot.

 I am deeply fond of the classical Anglican trait of doing “all things decently and in order,” of the euphonious language and solid doctrine of the classical Books of Common Prayer (1549 to 1662 in the UK, 1789 to 1928 in the US) – and of course, the Authorized, a.k.a.
 “King James,” Version of the Scriptures – and of the glorious English choral tradition which enriches Anglican worship.

-I am blessed to have been received into a traditional “Continuing” Anglican jurisdiction – the United Episcopal Church of North America – as a Deacon, God willing on my way to the priesthood.
+I am blessed to have been ordained a Priest in Christ’s one, holy, catholic and apostolic Church, in its Anglican expression: specifically the United Episcopal Church of North America, a traditional “Continuing” Anglican jurisdiction.
 Thus the title of this blog: The Anglophilic Anglican.
 For that is indeed what I am!

-I hold a B.A. in medieval studies from then-Western Maryland College (now “McDaniel College”) a small, private, liberal-arts college recognized as one of the top forty American “Colleges that Change Lives,” and a Master of Theological Studies from the Divinity School of Vanderbilt University, a well-regarded “Southern Ivy” institution: then the second-ranked divinity school in the nation.
+I hold a B.A. in medieval studies from then-Western Maryland College (now “McDaniel College”) – a small, private, liberal-arts college recognized as one of the top forty American “Colleges that Change Lives” – and a Master of Theological Studies from the Divinity School of Vanderbilt University, a well-regarded “Southern Ivy” institution: at the time I attended, the second-ranked divinity school in the nation.

 I also hold a certificate in park management with a concentration in environmental education.
-Love of history, and of Nature and the out-of-doors, have been the two consuming interests and passions of my life, and in fact my sense of vocation includes the desire to help re-weave the connections between God, Nature, and humankind which have been strained and, all too often, broken by our contemporary techno-industrial society.
+Love of history, and of Nature and the out-of-doors, have been the two consuming interests and passions of my life, and in fact my sense of vocation includes the desire to help re-weave the connection between God, Nature, and humankind which have been strained and, all too often, broken by our contemporary techno-industrial society.
+We cannot, in my view, claim to love the Creator while disparaging, degrading, or damaging His good Creation.

 My mental meaderings on this blog will undoubtedly also veer down a number of more-or-less related paths – albeit not always obviously so – from things having to do with the British Isles (present or past) and their peoples, and Europe more generally, to other areas of interest for me, including Nature and the outdoors (of course!), cooking and gardening, living history, and many more.

-In particular, I have a strong interest – and some background – in traditional / sustainable agriculture, having spent five years working on an education farm using natural farming techniques (organic in practice, though not certified as such).
+In particular, I have a strong interest – and some background – in traditional / sustainable agriculture (yes, I’m even a traditionalist in agriculture!), having spent five years working on an educational farm using natural farming techniques (organic in practice, though not certified as such).
 I have also done costumed historic interpretation involving traditional farming and foodways.
 So food, farming, and nutrition will also be featured.

 UPDATE (3/9/2017): I have heretofore been fairly intentional in trying to keep modern politics out of this blog, with only a few exceptions (Brexit being a major one, but that is very much in keeping with the “Anglophilic” aspect).
 I am beginning to question whether that position remains tenable.